 Keep in mind, some people are simply balanced and will be able to adapt and even enhance the shared values of the company.
 However, it's a red flag when a candidate can't effectively articulate a value that's important to the organization.

-Second, what are the characteristics you need for a given role?
-For example, being interpersonal for sales people or attuned to details for Account Managers.
+Diverse Characteristics Second, what are the characteristics you need for a given role?
+For example, being interpersonal for salespeople or attuned to details for Account Managers.
 Define the characteristics needed and ask revealing questions.

 What was your favorite job and what aspect did you enjoy most?